pingcap/docs/op-guide/ansible-deployment.md

 - Access to the managed nodes via SSH using password login or SSH authorized_key login.

 1.2  Several managed nodes with the following requirements:

 - 4 or more machines.
 At least 3 instances for TiKV.
 Don’t deploy TiKV together with TiDB or PD on the same machine.
 See [deploying recommendations](https://github.com/pingcap/docs/blob/master/op-guide/recommendation.md).

 - Operating system:

-	- Ubuntu, macOS, CentOS 7 or later, or Docker
+	- Ubuntu, CentOS 7.2 or later, or Docker

 	- X86_64 architecture (AMD64)